mapworksio/mapworks-mouseover-zoomto-angular-example/README.md

 This example illustrates writing a Mapworks Studio web application to customise:

-1. Mouseover, tooltip and mouse-click display; and
+1. Mouseover, tooltip and mouse-click events & display customisation; and
 2. The webapp initiated *zoom to feature* operation with a custom marker to highlight the point feature centred on the map.
    In this example, each time this operation s a random feature is chosen

-The specfic use case includes accessing auth via Mapworks, and requiring sign-in prior to the use of a Mapworks map component (via protected Angular routes).
+The use case also includes Mapworks user auth within the Angular framework.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.